ResortRelease/Data-Warehouse/README.md

 # Data-Warehouse

 ## Install Requirements
-pip install config

-config.py is not included in this repo because it has sensitive information.
-Please request this file from Kyle Pierce.
+cd domo-scripts
 pip install awscli
 Then fill out the AWS credentials.
 Config file does not have aws info.

-pip install boto3
+Then install the rest

-pip install s3fs
+pip install -r requirements.txt

+secrets.py is not included in this repo because it has sensitive information.
+Please request this file from Kyle Pierce.